slawkoo225/MZP/README.md

 # MZP
-## Please put here directory named with your index number with readme.md file
+## Please put here directory named with your index number with readme.md file inside